Parenting styles: Attachment parenting

+Attachment parenting is a parenting philosophy that proposes methods aiming to promote the attachment of mother and infant not only by maximal parental empathy and responsiveness but also by continuous bodily closeness and touch.
+Attachment in psychology is defined as "a lasting emotional bond between people".
+Attachment parenting style is based on psychological attachment theory.
+This theory identifies four main types of attachment: secure, avoidant, anxious, and disorganized attachment.
+The term attachment parenting was coined by the American pediatrician William Sears.
+Important principles are: bonding at birth, breastfeeding, carrying the baby on your body, co-sleeping and "reading" the crying of the baby.

 Child-centered parenting

 Child-centered parenting is a parenting style advocated by Blythe and David Daniel, which focuses on the real needs and the unique person-hood of each child.
-Research has shown that child-centered parenting is difficult to get right and has a high chance of failing, resulting in narcissistic children.
+Some psychologists have argued that child-centered parenting is difficult to get right.

 Positive parenting

 Positive parenting is a parenting style which generally overlaps with authoritative parenting and is defined by consistent support and guidance throughout developmental stages.